hakanayaz/PIRQ_Draft/Module 1/C_C++/README.md

 eof             ''                                          Loc=<f.c:8:2>
 ```

-As seen in the results whole code is represented as a token.
+As seen in the results, the whole code is broken up into individual tokens and then represented as a token stream.
 Lexical analysis reads line by line and gives information about the start of the line, the leading space in the code, and where it is located in which token.
-If the lexical analysis finds an invalid token, it generates an error.
-After lexical analysis, the code removes any white space and comments.
-After creating the tokens next step of the compiler, which is developing the abstract syntax tree, will be quickly built.
+If the lexical analyzer finds an invalid token (like a variable name which begins with a numeric digit, for example), it generates an error.
+After lexical analysis, the code removes any white space and comments, which are unnecessary for the subsequent phases.
+After creating the tokens, the next step of the compiler is to develop the Abstract Syntax Tree (AST).

 ## Creating Abstract Syntax Tree

-We use our list of tokens while creating an abstract syntax tree (AST).
-AST does not include inessential punctuations and delimiters like semicolons, braces, parentheses, etc. To create AST, we will use `clang` again:
+An AST does not include inessential punctuations and delimiters like semicolons, braces, parentheses, etc. Instead, these delimiters help guide the parser (the tool which builds an AST), and indicate what grammatical construct it can expect.

+To create an AST for our sample `f.c` program, we will use `clang` once again:

 ``` c
  % clang -c -Xclang -ast-dump f.c